rsbowman/metalsmith-site/README.md

 # The Personal Website of Sean Bowman

-This is part of my site.
+This is part of my site, http://seanbowman.me.
 I don't keep the whole thing on here because I have lots of draft posts and experiments and stuff laying around.
-It's enought to give an idea of how you can cobble together a decent blog with metalsmith, though, so I thought I'd share it.
+It's enough to give an idea of how you can cobble together a decent blog with metalsmith, though, so I thought I'd share it.

 ## Metalsmith